MatthijsKamstra/haxejs/haxejs/about.md

 You would say the (Haxe) documentation about the JavaScript target would we **very** big.

 **Well, you guessed it, it's not.**
-The information you can find is scattered across the web on blogs, forums, tweets, etc.
+The information scattered across the web on blogs, forums, tweets, etc.

 ![](http://www.reactiongifs.com/r/do.gif)